 |§ § §

 “Son!
-There’s someone here to meet you.”
+Come join us.”
 Stoick’s voice echoed through Mead Hall, impossible to ignore, and Hiccup groaned.
-Berk was hosting the Meathead envoy this week, and he had fantasized about disappearing ever since the man arrived.
-Tonight his time had run out, and his dad wanted him there to answer their questions.
-Again.
+Berk was hosting the Meathead envoy this week, and his dad wanted him there to recount how he defeated the Monstrous Red Death

 He rose.
 “I’ve got to go.
-It’s command performance time.”
+It’s time to answer their questions.”
 His sarcasm was unmistakable, and his cousin spoke up.

 “I don’t care what they think, you’re nothing special.”
 Snotlout leaned back, putting his hands behind his head.
 “Remember that.”

 Hiccup studied him: his cousin’s muscular, stocky build made him look like a Viking warrior.
 The envoy expected Snotlout.
 What they were getting was a kid with messy hair, acne issues, and a gimp leg.
 “Thanks, Snot, I will.”